the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide.rst

 you should find a number of scripts (in `bin` sub-folder) and an application package (`tvb.app`).

 To start |TVB| in your web browser you should double-click on the `tvb.app` application.
-If you would rather use the shell interface, then execute one of the files `tvb_command` or `tvb_library` from the `bin` folder.
+If you would rather use the shell interface you will need to run the `tvb_start.sh` script from the `bin` from a terminal.
+Type in `tvb_start.sh command` or `tvb_start.sh library`.
 See the Shell and User Interface sections in this document for more details on how to use the different interfaces of |TVB|.

 Double click on `tvb.app` will launch the TVB software as a background process and will also try to